99designs/aws-vault/USAGE.md

 If you try to assume a role from an opened (temporary) session, AWS considers that as *role chaining* and it limits your ability to assume the target role to only **1h**.
-Trying to use `--assume-role-ttl` with a value bigger than **1h** will result in an error:
+Trying to use `--duration` with a value bigger than **1h** will result in an error:
 ```
-aws-vault: error: Failed to get credentials for default (source profile for pix4d): ValidationError:
-The requested DurationSeconds exceeds the 1 hour session limit for roles assumed by role chaining.
+aws-vault: error: Failed to get credentials for default (source profile for pix4d): ValidationError: The requested DurationSeconds exceeds the MaxSessionDuration set for this role.
         status code: 400, request id: aa58fa50-4a5e-11e9-9566-293ea5c350ee
 ```
 There are reasons though where you'd like to assume a role for a longer period.
 For example, when